matrix1001/capslock-plus-plus/README.md

 This project is in progress.
 Other fantastic funtions will be joined.
+# Update
+This project is updating very quickly.
+If you pulled the latest version, remember to delete the old `ini` files in order to load new ones to gain new features.
 # Usage
 ## Basic
 Basic usage is according to the default settings.
 If you are not starter of `AHK`, just ignore this.
 These settings are in `HyperSettings.ini`.